 Organisations wishing to run RCOG franchised courses should complete the RCOG course application pack, giving full details of the proposed course, venue, faculty and contacts.

 The Convenor and Course Lead must approve all Trainers for RCOG franchised courses.
 A full list of teachers and trainers running the course should be submitted with the application.

-It is important that UK Convenors and Course Leads should teach at least one course per year which is held at the RCOG, to keep up to date with any developments.
+It is important that UK Course Leads teach at least one course per year which is held at the RCOG, to keep up to date with any developments.

 An RCOG inspector may attend a course periodically to ensure that standards are maintained.
 If feedback indicates that a course is not delivered to standard, the College is eligible to attend and evaluate the course in question.

 Once an organisation/hospital has been approved, a course pack will be provided with the following information:

 Branding includes use of all RCOG templates and the words ‘RCOG’ in the course title.
 Course certificates will be issued by the RCOG.